-In April of 2019, the Company executed a binding Product Offtake Agreement (the "Offtake Agreement") with ExxonMobil Oil Corporation ("Purchaser") pursuant to which Purchaser has committed to purchase 2.5 million barrels per year of renewable diesel annually from the Bakersfield Biorefinery (with a right to purchase higher volumes as available), and the Company has committed to sell these quantities of renewable diesel to Purchaser.
-The Purchaser's obligation to purchase renewable diesel will last for a period of five years following the date that the Bakersfield Biorefinery commences commercial operations.
-The Purchaser has the option to extend the initial five-year term.
+In April 2019, the Company entered into a binding Product Offtake Agreement (the "Offtake Agreement") with ExxonMobil Oil Corporation ("ExxonMobil") pursuant to which ExxonMobil has committed to purchase 2.5 million barrels per year of renewable diesel annually from the Bakersfield Biorefinery (with a right to purchase higher volumes as available), and the Company has committed to sell these quantities of renewable diesel to ExxonMobil.
+ExxonMobil's obligation to purchase renewable diesel will last for a period of five years following the date that the Bakersfield Biorefinery commences commercial operations.
+ExxonMobil has the option to extend the initial five-year term.
 Either party may terminate the Offtake Agreement if the Bakersfield Biorefinery does not meet certain production levels by certain milestone dates following the commencement of the Bakersfield Biorefinery's operations.

-On April 20, 2021, our BKRF subsidiary entered into a Term Purchase Agreement ("TPA") with ExxonMobil Oil Corporation ("ExxonMobil") under which ExxonMobil has the right to purchase additional quantities of renewable diesel from our Bakersfield Biorefinery, and we are obligated to sell such additional amounts of renewable diesel to ExxonMobil.
+In April 2021, BKRF entered into a Term Purchase Agreement ("TPA") with ExxonMobil under which ExxonMobil has the right to purchase additional quantities of renewable diesel from our Bakersfield Biorefinery, and the Company is obligated to sell such additional amounts of renewable diesel to ExxonMobil.
 Under the Offtake Agreement, signed in 2019, ExxonMobil committed to purchase 2.5 million barrels of renewable diesel per year (the "Committed Volume") from the Bakersfield Biorefinery.
 However, the Bakersfield Biorefinery is designed to produce more than the Committed Volume.
 Under the TPA, ExxonMobil has the exclusive right to purchase all renewable diesel produced in excess of the Committed Volume that we sell to ExxonMobil under the Offtake Agreement.
-We have also agreed to transfer title to ExxonMobil of the Renewable Identification Numbers ("RINs") allocated to the quantities of renewable diesel purchased under the TPA.
-In the event that ExxonMobil does not purchase all of the renewable diesel that it can under the TPA and, as a result our inventory levels exceed certain specified levels, we can sell that extra inventory to third parties.
+The Company also agreed to transfer title to ExxonMobil of the Renewable Identification Numbers ("RINs") allocated to the quantities of renewable diesel purchased under the TPA.
+In the event that ExxonMobil does not purchase all of the renewable diesel that it can under the TPA and, as a result, our inventory levels exceed certain specified levels, the Company can sell that extra inventory to third parties.
 ExxonMobil will pay us a price for the renewable diesel purchased under the TPA based on a tiered formula reflecting the margins realized by ExxonMobil from its downstream resales of the TPA renewable diesel.
 The TPA has a five-year term.
 ExxonMobil has the option to extend the initial five-year term for a second five-year term if it elects to extend the Offtake Agreement.